reflectometry/osrefl/doc/guide/intro.rst

 Installing the Software
 ########################

 There are many scientific libraries which are needed to run this code.
-All of the libraries are free and can easily be installed simultaniously by going to `Link pythonxy <http://www.pythonxy.com/>`_ and installing their product.
-In addition, if a Cuda compatable Nvidia GPU device is available, pyCuda must also be installed which may be downloaded at `Link pycuda <http://mathema.tician.de/software/pycuda>`_.
+All of the libraries are free and can easily be installed simultaniously by going to `pythonxy <http://www.pythonxy.com/>`_ and installing their product.
+In addition, if a Cuda compatable Nvidia GPU device is available, pyCuda must also be installed which may be downloaded at `pycuda <http://mathema.tician.de/software/pycuda>`_.
 Once these packages are installed, the osrefl package needs to be installed.

 The software package may be downloaded at: http://www.reflectometry.org/danse/software.html